The Dead Zone (film): Plot

 Sarah and her family attend a rally for Stillson.
 Johnny also sneaks in with a rifle; he shoots at Stillson but misses.
 In the ensuing commotion, Stillson grabs Sarah's baby and holds him as a human shield, which a photographer captures on film.
 Before Johnny can fire again, he is shot by Stillson's bodyguard.
-Johnny touches Stillson's hand and foresees that, after the photograph is published, Stillson's career ends and he commits suicide, thus averting the nuclear attack.
+Johnny touches Stillson's hand and foresees that, after the photograph is published, Stillson's career ends in disgrace and he commits suicide, thus averting the nuclear attack.
 Johnny lies dying as Sarah embraces him and tells him that she loves him.